andreisas-dop/shepherdtone/services.md

     text: The sound mix is one of the most crucial stages of any media experience.
 In the mix, we take the many seperates elements of a film soundtrack or song and constantly merging them into a seamless aural journey.
 We offer Stereo and Surround mixes for Film, TV and Radio.
   - name: Photography
     img: "/assets/img/Photography.jpg"
+    text: Before images could move, they stood still.
+Photography remains a medium which can tell your story alongside the moving image.
+At ShepherdTone, we try to capture the magic of the moment and save it for posterity on the imager.
 ---